 Hours before Hurricane Irma fell upon the small community, crews hit the ground running with Cartegraph’s work and asset management software.
 The night of the storm, employees huddled around an Apple TV, watching how to install and use the mobile software on their iOS and Android devices.
-During the demonstration, they learned everything from inventorying infrastructure assets and tracking equipment to creating new tasks and documenting their labor hours—all critical information required for FEMA reimbursement reporting.
+During the demonstration, crews learned everything from inventorying infrastructure assets and tracking equipment to creating new tasks and documenting their labor hours—all critical information required for FEMA reimbursement reporting.

 "Learning a new technology product in the middle of a critical incident requires great focus and organization.
 However, the data it yielded was definitely worth the effort.